probmods/probmods2/chapters/14-bayesian-data-analysis.md

 Okay, then how are we supposed to update these beliefs?

 Since each model makes predictions about what we should observe in an experiment, we already know how to update our beliefs in these models based on the experimental data we observed.
 We simply `observe` the data, assuming that it was generated by the better model.
-(If the data did *not* come from the better model, then the model that wasn't the better model would be the better model.
-That is, it's to assume the data came from the better model.)

 ~~~~ norun
 var scientistModel = function(){